10 Most Playful Dog Breeds

 1. Labrador Retriever

 Labrador retrievers are big, playful dogs with goofy personalities and a natural zest for life.
-They’re always up for a game of fetch or a splash in the water.
+One of the most popular dog breeds in the United States, Labradors are always up for a game of fetch or a splash in the water.
 In fact, this breed originates from Newfoundland and was bred from water dogs who helped fishermen send messages boat-to-boat and drive fish into nets.
 If boating and watersports are your thing, this is the dog for you!

 Labradors are well-loved as waterfowl retrievers, so you know they’re up for adventure.
 Called “Labs” for short, this breed is known for its social nature.
-Their even temper and friendly disposition make them a great choice as a family pet.
+Their even temper and friendly disposition make them a great choice as a family pet, especially for active homes.

 2. Golden Retriever